JuliaManifolds/Manopt.jl/docs/src/solvers/trustRegions.md

 by using the Riemannian trust-regions solver.
 It is number one choice for smooth optimization.
-This trust-region method uses the Steihaug-Toint truncated conjugate-gradient method to solve the inner minimization problems.
+This trust-region method uses the Steihaug-Toint truncated conjugate-gradient method to solve the inner minimization problems called the trust-regions subproblem.
 This inner solve can be preconditioned: simply provide a preconditioner.

 ## Initialization